30 Free Certificate of Origin Templates

 5. ISLFTA

-The India Sri Lank Free Trade Agreement is a free trade agreement struck between India and Sri Lanka.
-It enables the Exports Inspection Council to issue a certificate of origin for all goods between them.
+The India-Sri Lank Free Trade Agreement is a free trade agreement struck between India and Sri Lanka.
+It enables the Exports Inspection Council to issue this certificate for all goods between them.

 6. ITFTA